Quantum Otto cycle in the Anderson impurity model: Theory

 We study a quantum Otto cycle with period $\mathcal{T}$ using a single-impurity Anderson model with time dependent energy levels as working system.
-Our aim is to study the performance of the cycle for different parameter regimes, as well as comparing the thermodynamics observables in different formulations.
+Our aim is to investigate the performance of the cycle for different parameter regimes, as well as comparing the thermodynamic observables in different formulations.
 In the results presented below, $\mathcal{T}=30/\Gamma$ was used, which ensures that the system thermalizes within each stroke.

 Throughout this work, a complete quantum Otto cycle \cite{Kosloff2017} with period $\mathcal{T}$ consists of four strokes (see Fig. \ref{ottocycle} for an illustration):

 \begin{enumerate}[I.]